Cart

 The classic design.
 Two arms support the body from below, with a neck yoke above.
 Stable and widely compatible, though they occupy more floor space.

-Best for: Home practice, studio, church stage with space.
+Best for: Home practice, studio, live stage with space.

 X-Frame Stands (Folding)